apache/doris/docs/en/docs/ecosystem/mysql-to-doris.md

 ```
 then doris odbc olap table has been created, and the table creation statement is generated in `result/mysql/mysql_to_doris.sql` file, and the insert statement is generated in `result/mysql/sync_to_doris.sql` file.

+#### Sync result check
+After the data is synchronized, the task of checking the synchronization results will be executed to compare the data volume of the olap table and mysql table, and the checking results will be saved in the `result/mysql/sync_check` file.

+#### Drop ODBC external table
-If you want to delete external table after data sync finished, add `--drop-external-table` or `-d` option.
+If you want to drop odbc external table after data sync finished, add `--drop-external-table` or `-d` option.

 use like this:
 ```shell
 sh bin/run.sh --create-olap-table --insert-data --drop-external-table